mjneary10/shaunagra-test/content/signup/_index.md

 +++
-metaTitle ="Shauna Gra Members Signup" title = "Shauna Gra Members Signup" description = "Members Discounts And Special Offers | Shauna Gra"
+pageType = "normal"
+metaTitle = "Personalised Baby Cards | Shauna Gra Personalised Frames And Cards" title = "Signup" description = "Why not sign up to our members area today and get 20% off for life, pre sales promotions and many other members only benifits."
 +++
-Why not sign up to our members area today and get 20% off for life and many other benefits.

-{{< signup-benefits-shortcode >}}
-{{< signup-form >}}